 Your condition needs to prevent you from working.
-If you still can work certain jobs, you may be denied SSDI.
+If you still can work certain jobs, you may be denied Social Security Disability benefits.

 - Failure to Follow Medical Instructions

-Ignoring the doctor’s advice or refusing to take part in therapies or medical examinations may cause your SSDI application to be denied.
+Ignoring the doctor’s advice or refusing to take part in therapies or medical examinations may cause your Social Security Disability application to be denied.

-- Waiting Too Long to File a Claim
+- Waiting Too Long to File a Social Security Disability Claim

 A claim should be filed as soon as possible after you become disabled.
-Failure to do so may cause the rejection of your SSDI claim.
+Failure to do so may cause the rejection of your Social Security Disability claim.

-We make the complicated, confusing process of receiving SSDI benefits easy and simple.
-Our step-by-step process is designed to maximize your benefits while also taking care to ensure that nothing is missing from your claim.
+We make the complicated, confusing process of receiving Social Security Disability benefits easy and simple.
+Our step-by-step process is designed to maximize your benefits while also taking care to ensure that nothing is missing from your Social Security Disability claim.

-An Experienced Disability Legal Team To Help You Win Your SSDI Claim
+Experienced Social Security Disability Attorneys To Help You Win Your Disability Claim

 If you are ready to file a Social Security Disability claim and do not have an attorney, call Disability Lawyer Sam Earley at 770-881-7171 or complete our online contact form for a free consultation and enjoy personal service from a social security disability attorney who cares and enjoys helping people.